 PPAR is short (thank goodness) for Peroxisome proliferator-activated receptor.

 Okay, so before, you shut down...what on Earth is the point to this?

 PPAR gained popularity among researchers for its powerful effect on metabolic function...insulin, obesity, etc.

 A whole class of medications boost PEA for cholesterol, triglycerides, and just about every element of our metabolic balance (endocrine system under endocannabinoid control).

-OEA, PEA's cousin is known anorexic (appetite suppressant) with strong effect.
+OEA, PEA's cousin is a known anorexic (appetite suppressant) with strong effect.

 The dial has since turned to inflammation and immune response as has much of health and mental health research.

 PPAR receptors are maestros of gene activity.
-The turn them on and off and have knock-on effects from those changes.
+Researchers turn them on and off and have knock-on effects from those changes.

 They're interesting "tuning" forks in this respect and may as well be called CB3 receptors but PPAR sticks.